Wonderful Carrot Cake Recipe

 - 1. In a large bowl, beat the sugars, eggs, oil, applesauce and vanilla until well blended.
 Combine the flours, baking powder, salt, cinnamon, allspice and baking soda; gradually beat into sugar mixture until blended.
 Stir in carrots and walnuts.

-- 2. Pour into a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Pour into a 13x9-in. baking pan coated with cooking spray.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 - 3. For frosting, in a small bowl, beat the cream cheese, milk and vanilla until fluffy.
 Add confectioners' sugar and salt; beat until smooth.
 Spread over top of cake.
 Store in the refrigerator.
 Yield: 24 servings.